-As of December 31, 2016, approximately 49% of permanent employees were unionized.
-TVA's labour relations are governed by 13 collective agreements.
-As of December 31, 2016, four collective agreements had come to term, covering about 74% of the Corporation's permanent unionized employees.
+As of December 31, 2017, approximately 48% of permanent employees were unionized.
+TVA's labour relations were governed by 13 collective agreements.
+As of December 31, 2017, six collective agreements had come to term, covering about 82% of the Corporation's permanent unionized employees.

 On May 5, 2014, the Corporation and the union representing its employees signed a new collective agreement covering 68% of the Corporation's unionized employees.
-That agreement expired on December 31, 2016 and bargaining talks to renew it are planned in the coming months.
+That agreement expired on December 31, 2016 and bargaining talks to renew it are under way.